-After months of working the route Stefano Ghisolfi has made the first repeat of “Bibliographie” 9c / 5.15d.
-This makes him the first person to repeat a 9c and only the third person to have ever climbed a route this hard.
+After months of working the route Stefano Ghisolfi has made the first repeat of “Bibliographie”.
+This would have made him the first person to repeat a 9c and only the third person to have ever climbed a route this hard.

 Stefano started working on the route in late May, managing to do all of the moves individually in a fairly short amount of time.
 However, with these world class climbs they are more often about enduring a very long line of hard moves than just a couple of hard crux sections.